Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 What Each Plan Covers

-Basic Plan covers major home systems including heating ($6,500/system), electrical (no stated dollar cap on most general repairs), plumbing (no cap on standard repairs; $1,500 on slab leaks), kitchen appliances up to $3,500 each (excluding the refrigerator), water heater, garage door openers, and a one-time rekeying service.
+Basic Plan covers most major home systems including heating ($6,500/system limit), electrical (no dollar cap on general repairs), plumbing (no cap on standard repairs, but a $1,500 cap on slab and polybutylene pipe leaks and $600 per toilet replacement), water heater, garage door openers, kitchen appliances up to $3,500 each, and a one-time rekeying service.
+Notably, the Basic plan does not include central air conditioning or a washer/dryer.

-Deluxe Plan adds central air conditioning ($6,500/system), washer and dryer, kitchen refrigerator, and code upgrade/haul-away/permit costs up to a combined $500 limit.
-Refrigerant coverage kicks in at $20/lb.
+Deluxe Plan adds central air conditioning ($6,500/system), washer and dryer, kitchen refrigerator, and coverage enhancements (code upgrades, haul-away, permits) up to a combined $500 limit.
+Appliance limits stay at $3,500 each.

 Add-On Est. Monthly Cost